Pressing Solventless Dabs: How to Smoke Ice Water Hash & Dry Sift

 Use the heated tool to press out the hash or dry sift through the parchment paper.
 The amount of pressure you apply will determine how thickly or thinly the sheet of concentrate is pressed.
 Pressing the hash or sift thinly will yield a semi-translucent sheet, whereas a thicker press will result in an opaque sheet.

-Before unfolding the parchment paper, we recommend waiting for it to cool or placing it in the refrigerator for a few seconds to chill.
+Before unfolding the parchment paper, I recommend waiting for it to cool or placing it in the refrigerator for a few seconds to chill.
 This will help the pressed hash or sift separate from the parchment paper.
 If the ice water hash relentlessly sticks to the parchment paper, it likely wasn’t properly dried and still has residual moisture.

 Cut into Portions